Avraham Burg: After retirement

 In 2004, Burg resigned from the Knesset and public life.
 He became a businessman.
-In 2007, a Burg-led consortium won the rights to purchase Ashot Ashkelon Industries, but the sale was cancelled by the Israeli government.
-Burg's attorney said that if it was cancelled since the government wanted to sell it together with Israel Military Industries (IMI), "we may bid for IMI."
+In 2007, a Burg-led consortium won the rights to purchase Ashot Ashkelon Industries, but the Israeli government canceled the sale.
+Burg's attorney said that if it was canceled because the government wanted to sell it together with Israel Military Industries (IMI), then "we may bid for IMI."
 There had also been a review by the State Comptroller and the Israeli Police "into suspicions that [Burg] was a straw-man for Ian Nigel Davis and Aviv Algor.
-(Davis and Algor have been indicted in a securities case, on charges of fraudulently obtaining the approval of Middle East Tube Ltd. shareholders for a 250,000-shekel monthly management fee.)
+(Davis and Algor were indicted in a securities case, on charges of fraudulently obtaining the approval of Middle East Tube Ltd. shareholders for a 250,000-shekel monthly management fee.)
 The prosecutor closed the file against Burg for lack of evidence."

-Burg has lectured at international events and served on the board of directors of Vita Pri Hagalil.
-Burg was embroiled in a controversy over an "alleged missing 270,000,000 New Israel Shekels," money lent to Vita Pri Hagalil.
-Burg referred to the banks involved as being "hypocritical" since according to Burg, the banks had received substantial interest payments on the loan.
-However, a senior banker questioned this, saying "had the owners demonstrated serious intent to use the capital injection to rescue the company, there's no question that we'd contribute to the rescue effort.
+Burg has lectured at international events and served on the board of directors of the Vita Pri Hagalil company.
+He was embroiled in a controversy over an "alleged missing 270,000,000 New Israel Shekels", money lent to Vita Pri Hagalil.
+Burg called the banks involved "hypocritical" since, according to him, they had received substantial interest payments on the loan.
+But a senior banker questioned this, saying, "had the owners demonstrated serious intent to use the capital injection to rescue the company, there's no question that we'd contribute to the rescue effort.
 The owners' abandonment of responsibility is what forced us to ask for the appointment of a receiver.
 We had no choice."

-In 2007, Burg published a book called Defeating Hitler in which he claimed that Israeli society is fascist and violent by the continuing trauma over the Holocaust.

-In an interview in Haaretz in June 2007, Burg suggested abolishing the Law of Return and stated that "to define the State of Israel as a Jewish state is the key to its end.
+In 2007, Burg published a book, Defeating Hitler, in which he claimed that Israeli society is fascist and violent as a consequence of the continuing trauma over the Holocaust.
+In a June 2007 Haaretz interview, he suggested abolishing the Law of Return and said, "to define the State of Israel as a Jewish state is the key to its end.
 A Jewish state is explosive.
 It's dynamite."
 He also called on all Israelis to obtain foreign citizenship if possible.
-Burg himself had acquired French citizenship in 2004, as part of his campaign in Israel calling "on everyone who can to obtain a foreign passport."
-In response to public criticism of the interview, however, he published a retraction, recommending that Israel be defined not as a "Jewish State" but as a "State of the Jews."
-In 2021 he stated that he was preparing to appeal to the Supreme Court to have the Interior Ministry erase from its records that his nationality is Jewish.
+Burg himself acquired French citizenship in 2004, as part of his campaign in Israel calling "on everyone who can to obtain a foreign passport."
+In response to public criticism of the interview, he published a retraction, recommending that Israel be defined not as a "Jewish State" but as a "State of the Jews."

-In April 2008, Burg signed a letter of support for the recently created J Street American left-wing lobby group.
-On 14 November 2008, he joined a new left-wing movement intending to support the Meretz-Yachad party in the 2009 national elections.
+In April 2008, Burg signed a letter of support for the recently created U.S. lobbying group J Street.
+In November 2008, he joined a new left-wing movement intending to support the Meretz-Yachad party in the 2009 national elections.